-Cash and Cash Equivalents - Cash and cash equivalents include demand deposits with financial institutions, deposits in highly-liquid money market funds and certificates of deposit with original maturities of three months or less.
+Cash and Cash Equivalents - Cash and cash equivalents include demand deposits with financial institutions and deposits in highly-liquid money market funds.

 NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 Capital Assets - Capital assets are stated at cost, net of accumulated depreciation.
 Contributed assets are reported at fair market value as of the date received.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
 The Corporation capitalizes all capital assets with a purchase price over \$500.